 Gather DIY Gift Ideas and Tutorials

-- Pick out which gifts you’ll make.
+- Pick out which gifts you will make.
+(These DIY gift ideas may get you inspired.)

 - Find out how long they take to be ready (not just active time but curing/drying/infusing time as well).